 Replete with concise technological and legal summaries, the text provides carefully edited opinions and FCC reports.
 It provides “just-in-time” display of the relevant text of statutes and regulations so that students get accustomed to parsing statutory material as they analyze legal questions.
 Technical diagrams and conceptual illustrations also help students navigate between minutiae and the big picture.

-This edition covers all major communications industries including broadcast radio and TV, cable TV, DBS, wireline and mobile telephony, and the Internet.
-Cutting edge issues such as Voice-Over-IP (VOIP), IPTV and the Open Internet (“net neutrality”) are also discussed.
-A useful Research Appendix provides the definitive guide on how to research communications law with clear explanations of the FCC rulemaking process and the documents generated along the way.
+This edition covers all major communications industries including broadcast radio and TV, cable TV, DBS, wireline and mobile telephony, and the internet.
+Cutting edge issues such as broadband regulation (“net neutrality”) and privacy are also discussed.
+With myriad refinements and substantial additions, this edition maintains the conceptual clarity of the first six editions while improving on lean coverage, currency, and teachability.